StellarSand/privacy-settings/Privacy Settings/ChatGPT.md

 # ChatGPT Privacy Settings

-At the top right, click on your username > go to Settings.
+On the top right, click on your username > Settings.